 Up & Coming

-These WRs are probably a season away statistically and currently playing.
+These WRs are on the radar statistically and currently playing.

 - Jonathan Gilreath – Lumpkin County c/o 2014 (1,490 yds, 12 TD)

 - Austin Young – Dawson County c/o 2017 (1,457 yds, 9 TD)

 - Marqueze Maddox – Banks County c/o 2011 (1,407 yds, 14 TD)

 - Isaiah Mighell – Stephens County c/o 2015 (1,321 yds, 14 TD)

 - Griff Young – Union County c/o 2023 (1,311 yds, 14 TD)

 - Baxley O’Brien – Rabun County c/o 2022 (1,234 yds, 18 TD)

 - Sammy Elegreet – Jefferson c/o 2019 (1,207 yds, 5 TD)